Karissa LaMont, Senior, Communication Studies

 Although Obioha was well-prepared, she still faced her share of challenges.

 “The biggest challenge was trying to enjoy my time in LA while also trying to make the best impression I could,” Obioha said.
 “I was typically one of the first employees in the office and one of the last to leave because I knew they would be watching me.
-Consistently they told me to go home and fun.”
+Consistently they told me to go home and have fun.”

 In addition to the challenges and excitement, Obioha was surprised by the culture of Lifetime Movie Network.